 (….)Si-Re Re(..)
 Mi(.) ___Fa-Sol(..)

 The sound caught the ear of Klev, the Voice of the Balandri Ilk.
 Klev’s eyes turned toward them.
 Lupin’s dumb body was stuck to the spot, but it was too late now because ilken was a dead giveaway.
 Klev pushed through the market and vendors, and arrived at their little camp.
 By then, Eka had wandered off, to leave them alone together.

 “The desert is loud huh?”
 Klev said, smiling.
 “You are far from home Volarian.”
 The Balandrian could not read Lupin’s name, as the tattoos were partially hidden under a scarf, but the blue ink was a clear indicator of which city this Verido belonged to.
 Klev noticed the cup, but like Eka, thought it might be better not to ask about it.

 Lupin nodded, shyly.
 “Yes, though technically that would depend entirely on its whereabouts…” Only those with a birthplace with legs could say this.

 “I admire you!
 I can’t imagine leaving Balandri.
 It’s very brave to venture out into the world like this, you must have seen much of the desert!”

 “I have.”
 Lupin said, while a confused soup of pride and sadness swished around in this gut.
 Lupin was happy to have traveled the land and to have met its people, but over time, a hard lump appeared on the side of this head.
 Whenever thoughts of Volare circulated in this brain, the lump latched onto the memories like a thirsty shrewbat and gained mass.
 Then, the simple act of standing on one’s legs became difficult, the weight of it unbearable on Lupin’s soul.
 “Any word of Volare?”
 Lupin managed to say, a hand massaging the ghostly-protrusion on this skull back down, accidentally knocking the cup off.
 Lupin caught it, but the tea spilled onto the floor.

 Klev’s eyes moved to the ground then, staring at the puddle of tea.
-“Moving along the Ash plains, last I heard.”
+“Moving towards the Ash plains, last I heard.”

 “Ash plains?”
 Lupin said, alarmed.
 “But that would take them to the Rupture.”